St John Singapore

-St John Singapore is a voluntary secular organisation in Singapore established in 1877 which provides training in First Aid and Home Nursing.
+St John Brigade Singapore is a voluntary secular organisation in Singapore established in 1877 which provides training in first aid and home nursing.
 It is affiliated with the Order of Saint John based in the United Kingdom.
 Its ambulance members (male members) and nursing members (female members) perform voluntary first aid coverage duties during national events and other events.
-It comprises 3 sub-organisations, namely the St John Brigade Singapore, St John Association Singapore, St John Fellowship Singapore.
+The Brigade is under the governance of St John Council (Singapore) led by the Prior Professor Sean Rozario, KStJ, and works closely with St John Association and St John Fellowship Singapore.

-The National Headquarters (NHQ) is located at 420 Beach Road and was officially opened on 23 July 1960 by the Yang di-Pertuan Negara (and subsequently President of Singapore), Encik Yusof bin Ishak.
+The National Headquarters (NHQ) is located at 420 Beach Road and was officially opened on 24 June 1960 by the Yang di-Pertuan Negara (and subsequently President of Singapore), Encik Yusof bin Ishak.

 History

 In 1877, the St John Ambulance Association (SJAA) was established in Singapore to train people in first aid.
 The St John Ambulance Brigade (SJAB), the uniformed companion body of the SJAA, was established in 1887 to gather qualified volunteers to render medical aid during public events and emergencies.

 In 1885, the SJAA center was established in Singapore.
 After a few years, the centre closed and reopened in 1906.
 The centre closed again after its honorary secretary died.